 is the latest anime to follow the video game trend that's become increasingly popular within the anime medium.
 These video game type series, usually MMORPG based, have gotten so commonplace in the last handful of years that they're starting to form their own sub-genre altogether, in a similar fashion to the "moe/cute girls doing cute things" craze in the mid-2000s.
 With an easy premise to understand, little to nothing to

 Brief synopsis: Set in a world that functions and operates like an MMORPG, we follow Bell Cranel, residential pussy protagonist and one in many self-proclaimed "adventurers" that strive to become the best of the best.
 These adventurers are aided by Gods/Goddesses who descended from the heavens to live among them.
 With one God/Goddess being the leader, many adventurers join them to form a guild (or for modern day standards, they're essentially a gang).
-After a chance encounter with another adventurer named Aiz "no personality" Wallenstein, or better known the world over as the "Sword Princess," our protagonist is motivated to catch up to her.
-With the aid of his Goddess Loli Big Boo- Hestia, he sets off on his journey to do just that.
+After a chance encounter with another adventurer named Aiz "no personality" Wallenstein, or better known the world over as the "Sword Princess," our protagonist is motivated to become a better adventurer, if only for a chance to woo her over in the future.
+With the aid of his Goddess Loli Big Boo— Hestia, he sets off on his journey to do just that.

 Despite what the paint-by-numbers premise would have you believe, DanMachi doesn't seem to understand the construct of its own narrative.
 Beyond just meeting regulatory standards, the actual story and content itself never quite mesh.
-It tries to tell a coming-of-age tale, but our protagonist is never shown going through any of the proper stages of build up usually associated with this kind of narrative.
+It tries to tell a coming-of-age tale, but our protagonist is never shown going through any of the proper stages of character progression usually associated with this kind of narrative.
 Instead of seeing him make mistakes to later learn from them, all of his conflicts are overcome by the writers splooging out dues ex machinas at every given turn.
-His advancements aren't earned through hard work and determination but are just handed to him on a silver platter.
-Making him yet another "chosen one" figurehead who's nuts haven't dropped, yet wins his battles like he's the spawn of Guts and Chuck Norris.
+His advancements aren't earned through hard work and determination but are simply handed to him on a silver platter, making him yet another "chosen one" figurehead who's nuts haven't dropped, yet finds himself winning every battle like he's the spawn of Guts and Chuck Norris.

 What the show does have going for it, however, is the setting itself.

-The world of DanMachi doesn't waste time, it lets the viewer know what it's all about from the very beginning.
-With a medieval/ high fantasy-esque architectural setting, it's easy to get on board with the content it's selling.
-Since the game aspects are treated as part of real life to the inhabitants of DanMachi's universe, the world has a weird type of physics to it.
-It's grounded in our universe but slightly left-of-center given that game stats and leveling up is a thing.
+The world of DanMachi doesn't waste time debuting its features, with a medieval/high fantasy inspired architecture, it creates an interesting subculture, being anachronistic in its implementation, yet obtuse concept-wise since gaming mechanics are treated as much of a central pillar as its Middle Ages inspiration.
+Since the game aspects are as much of a part of real life to the inhabitants of DanMachi's universe, it's quite easy to buy into the world from the get-go.
+There's a weird amalgamation of game physics and natural world properties that the show fully embraces; it's grounded in our universe but slightly left-of-center given that game stats and leveling up is treated with the same sense of normalcy that gravity is.
 This includes adventurers that have to kill monsters to generate income and possibly to keep regular civilians safe.
 When they defeat these monsters, gems are left behind from their carcass (similar to most MMORPGs).
-And while the world mechanics and how things function was never explained to any reasonable amount of detail, the implications and base knowledge of how games functions made it still feel suitable.
+And while the world mechanics and how things function were never explained to any reasonable amount of detail, the implied base knowledge that most viewers would have going in as to how these games work made it feel suitable despite its tendency to underwrite the parameters of its fantasy elements.

 Does the prospect of killing monsters and taking gems out their hides for a line of profession make sense?
 Well no, of course not.
 But was it fun?
 Yea, it sure was.
 For an anime that borrows its world functions from video games, DanMachi accomplishes what it had set out to do.
-It didn't place any further foresight as to how the macroeconomics of its world functions but that's fine since no one was expecting it to.
+It didn't place any further foresight as to how the macroeconomics of its world operates but that's fine since no one was expecting it to do so in the first place.

-What I was expecting, however, was better pacing, to be more specific, pacing that wasn't the equivalent of the show trying to belch out the alphabet in one breath.
-Starting off at a steady pace, after 3-4 episodes in, the show begins to rush through plot points and character introductions at breakneck speeds.
-Where we were given a few episodes to establish the person's backstory, personality, and motivation, the show later attempts the same kind of effort in just one episode.
+What I was expecting, however, was better pacing, to be more specific, pacing that wasn't the equivalency of the show trying to belch out the alphabet in one breath.
+After the introductory episodes (1-3) in which the show maintained a steady pace, it then began to rush through plot points and character introductions at breakneck speeds.
+Where we were initially given a few episodes to establish the person's backstory, personality, and motivation, the show later attempts the same kind of effort in just one episode.
+It's as if the show had plans for 2-Cours and was later informed by the studio heads that they canceled plans for the 2nd season, and in a state of panic, the creators condensed everything in its screenplay into whatever schedueled episodes they had left.
 It's jarring, to say the least, doubly so when plot points are whizzing by without any proper setup or payoff.
-Shit sorta just..., happens.
+Shit sorta just... happens.

 But what did have staying power was a pair of underage sweater puppies.
-The kind that's predestined to overshadow the rest of the characters involved.
+The kind of visual eye-candy that's predestined to overshadow the rest of the characters involved.

-The characters of DanMachi are of your garden variety, with many having indistinguishable personality traits from other shows.
+The characters of DanMachi is of your garden variety, with many having indistinguishable personality traits from other shows.
 Our protagonist, Bell Cranel, is your typical dense bishounen beta-male who always strive to do the right thing.
 The kind of boy scout character that you just want to strangle repeatedly for his unrealistic amount of idealism.
 And like most protagonists of this ilk, he too has the uncanny ability to attract every female character in the series for no real reason whatsoever.
+But he isn't the one that the show would be remembered for, that honor lies with Hestia.

-And in the same way that Yuno Gasai is more popular than the show she's a part of, so is the case with DanMachi's mascot, Hestia.
+In the same way that Yuno Gasai is more popular than the show she's a part of, so too is DanMachi's mascot, Hestia.
 Infamous for her boob ribbon, Breastia has become the subject matter of many fan arts, sending manchildren the world over clambering for their body pillows.
-She has a bubbly personality and an infatuation for our pussy protagonist to a gross extreme, clinging to him at any given opportunity that presents itself.
-The only "depth" found with her is the endless cleavage between her unnaturally huge milk jugs.
+With a bubbly personality and an extreme infatuation for our pussy protagonist, she's ideal power fantasy material for anyone that chooses to self-insert themselves into the show.
+The only "depth" found here is in the endless cleavage birthed from her unnaturally huge milk jugs.
 A character who's only purpose is to serve as someone's 2D desktop waifu.
+But even this cheap trophy-wife model offers more to like than the show's designated love interest.

 The rest of the cast is mostly forgettable tag-along members that fall into one of three camps: